WHAT IS COLOR ANALYSIS

 I don’t look good in everything.

 What I do know is which colors work for me—and I stick to them.
-I wear the shades that brighten my face and warm up my skin—Clear warm spring colors like: peach, coral, warm pink, red, yellow, and orange, grass green, and orchid are some of my best colors.
+I wear the shades that brighten my face and warm up my skin—clear, warm spring colors like peach, coral, warm pink, red, yellow, orange, grass green, and orchid are some of my best colors.
 And I naturally steer clear of cool, muted, and washed-out shades that drain me, like gray, black, olive, eggplant, steel blue, taupe, and pale, dusty pastels.

 That’s really the whole secret.